top of page

 Our impact is to;

-Local and national public speaking and education on the fentanyl and illicit drug epidemic
+• Engage in local and national public speaking and educational efforts regarding the fentanyl and illicit drug epidemic.

 Meaning behind the logo…